alext234/coronavirus-news/README.md

 ## Google News
 ### Chart

+News headlines from all google news domains (most countries and languages) are scraped hourly.

-Cumulative number of news headlines mentioning corona virus related keywords.
+Below is the cumulative number of news headlines mentioning corona virus related keywords.

 ![](images/google-news-headlines.png?raw=true)